pfist/lectern/README.md

 # Lectern
-A Discord bot for moderating live discussions on the DarkHorse Podcast Patron Portal
+A Discord bot for moderating lectures on the DarkHorse Podcast Patron Portal